 About Alpha-gal on the Island

-For background on how and when lone star ticks arrived on the Island – and brought alpha-gal with them – read these articles from the Vineyard Gazette and Martha’s Vineyard Magazine from the last three years.
+For current information and the history of alpha-gal on the Island, read these articles from the Vineyard Gazette and Martha’s Vineyard Magazine from the last three years.

 Experts Aim to Raise Tick Awareness, Katrina Liu, Aug.
 21, 2025